duraki/notes/content/posts/ios_re/frida_ios_technical.md

 The below snippet is an example on how to utiliese Frida scripting engine, and override the completion handler or a block.
 The parameters, data, and request will be displayed first, and after that, the original completion handler will continue.

 ```
-stored = null /* a variable that will store/contain original completionHandler block */
+var stored = null /* a variable that will store/contain original completionHandler block */

 Interceptor.attach(ObjC.classes.NSURLSession["- dataTaskWithRequest:completionHandler:"].implementation, { 	// Hook on NSURLSession*completionHandler
-  onEnter: function (args) {
+  onEnter: function(args) {
     this.object_selector = "-[NSURLSession dataTaskWithRequest:completionHandler:]"
     console.log("onEnter -- " + this.title)